-Children work in a variety of ways: as a class, in groups, pairs or individually.
+Our students work in a variety of ways: as a class, in groups, pairs or individually.
 The emphasis is always on active and meaningful involvement of children in their own learning.
 All children have regular opportunities to engage in musical and creative activities.
 In addition, the curriculum has a strong international focus.
-As such, our Academy has developed numerous links with partner schools and organisations abroad.
+As such, our academy has developed numerous links with partner schools and organisations both within the UK and abroad.

 Our curriculum encourages the well-being of the whole child, and we foster an environment where the academic, social, cultural, spiritual and physical development of each child is valued.